aaagab/nargs/readme.md

 - `self._args`: It is a list that contains all argument's nested arguments.
 An argument child is accessible by using argument obj and child name as argument obj class member. i.e. `parent_argument.nested_argument`.
 When an argument is created its name is set as a class member to parent argument obj and class member value is argument address (see also [Options Explained / `_repeat`](#options-explained)):
     - If argument definition option `_repeat="append"` and the same argument is re-used on the command-line then the previous created argument is re-used.
     - If argument definition option `_repeat="replace"` and the same argument is re-used on the command-line then the previous created argument is removed and a new argument is created to replace the previous one.
     - If argument definition option `_repeat="fork"` and the same argument is re-used on the command-line then depending on the argument index notation either a new argument is created or a previous argument is selected.
 When a new argument is created if this argument has never been used before then a first fork is created.
 For any new argument a new fork is created.
 Parent argument member `_args` only receive the first fork of an argument.
 For each new fork parent argument member `_args` still keeps the first fork.
-In that scenario and in order to loop through all argument's children, user should also loop through each argument forks to make sure all children are listed.
+In that scenario and in order to loop through all argument's children, developer should also loop through each argument forks to make sure all children are listed.
 ```python
 # looping through all arguments children
 for child_arg in arg._args: